 Croatia’s outdoor treasure is its largest national park, Plitviče Lakes.
 This park is located in central Croatia and spans over 73,350 acres (295 square kilometers).
 The park is famous for its 16 terraced lakes, that join by waterfalls that drop into a limestone canyon.
 This park, in particular, is so beautiful and untouched, that it is often compared to the Garden of Eden.

 Not only was Plitviče Lakes one of Southeast Europe’s first national parks, but it is Croatia’s very first.
 It became a national park in 1949.
 In 1979 the lake became a UNESCO World Heritage site and welcomes over 1 million people a year.
 During a visit to Plitviče Lakes National Park, Croatia, you may even see some of the popular wildlife including brown bears, lynxes, and eagles.
 It is one of the most impressive and best national parks in the world.

 Kruger National Park, South Africa

 Visit South Africa’s Kruger National Park to see wildlife unlike ever before.
 This national park is one of Africa’s largest game reserves.
 It is 7,523 square miles (19,485 square kilometers).
 The park itself belongs to two South African provinces, bordering Mozambique and Zimbabwe.
-This national park also has the largest species of mammals than any other game reserve in Africa.
+The Kruger National Park also has the largest species of mammals than any other game reserve in Africa.
 Including all big five game animals, lions, elephants, rhinoceros, cape buffalo, and leopards.
 Take an adventure to explore this African national park and marvel at the wonders of nature.

 Dolomite National Park, Italy